Let’s talk about homemade vanilla extract, and why it’s a great idea to make it!

 - Fill the bottle to the top with vodka.
 Wipe away any vanilla seeds from the top of the bottle, and put on the lid or stopper.
 Shake well.

 This recipe makes 1 litre of vanilla extract.
-You can scale this up or down to whatever yield you'd like, just use 1 part rum to 3 parts vodka, and use at least 5 vanilla beans for every 250ml of the combined alcohols.
+You can scale this up or down to whatever yield you'd like, just use 1 part rum to 3 parts vodka, and use at least 5 vanilla beans for every 250ml alcohol.

 If you want pure, unadulterated vanilla extract, just replace the rum with more vodka.
 Although in this case, I definitely suggest being an adulterer.